| You’ve surely heard about DNA by now, perhaps in a Sci-Fi movie

 or even something more innate like the regulation of temperature

+and producing immune cells.
 How can there be DNA in each of us, and yet we all are different?

 The answer lies in the order of bases and the genes they make up.